What Is Botulism?

-She may order a lab test to analyze either your blood or a stool sample to confirm her diagnosis.
+They may order a lab test to analyze either your blood or a stool sample to confirm their diagnosis.
 Other tests may be needed.

 If you happened to have saved it, you can also bring in the food you suspect caused the botulism for testing.

 Lab tests may take a couple of days.
 In the meantime, your doctor may try to rule out other possible conditions.
 Botulism symptoms are similar to those for stroke and Guillain-Barre syndrome, in which your immune system attacks your nerves, causing possible paralysis.

 Other tests that may be done to diagnose botulism include: